Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/guide/layouts/layouts-plugin.md

     ```

     :::tip
-    `themeConfig.{ts|js}` file uses `defineThemeConfig` function which return two objects and one of them is configuration of layouts plugin.
+    `themeConfig.ts` file uses `defineThemeConfig` function which return two objects and one of them is configuration of layouts plugin.
 Hence, you can use this config and omit defining the config twice.
     :::

 2. Import and use layouts plugin in `main.ts`